sefcom/greenhouse/MINIKUBE.md

 `./minikube_setup.sh`

 this builds the Greenhouse image directly inside the minikube environment and mounts the k8 directory which will contain our samples and results.
+Building might take a while (~30mins).
 Keep this process alive until you are done - ctr+c to exit will automatically clean up the rest of the environment.

 You may also build the image locally, then pull/transfer the image into the minikube environment instead.
 Note that if you do this, you will still need to mount the k8 and dev directories as per the `minikube_setup.sh` script.